 Lichen sclerosus is a chronic (lifelong) condition.
 Treatment for lichen sclerosus can relieve symptoms, but they may come back.
 For some people, genital scarring can cause problems going to the bathroom or having sex.
 Some of these problems may be severe.

+Lichen sclerosus isn’t life-threatening, but it can cause extreme discomfort without treatment.
 People with lichen sclerosus have a higher risk of developing a type of skin cancer called squamous cell carcinoma.
 If you have lichen sclerosus, it’s essential to see your provider for regular checkups.
-Your healthcare provider will monitor your health and help you detect any problems as early as possible.
+Your healthcare provider will monitor your lichen sclerosus closely for signs of skin cancer.

 When should I see my healthcare provider about lichen sclerosis?

 If you have irritation, itching or discomfort in the genital or anal area, see your provider.
-It’s essential to determine what’s causing your symptoms so you can be treated.
+It’s essential to determine what’s causing your symptoms so you can receive treatment.
 Many conditions cause symptoms that are similar to lichen sclerosus, including sexually transmitted diseases (STDs).

 If you have lichen sclerosus and your symptoms return after treatment, see your provider right away.
 By treating symptoms immediately, you may be able to prevent scarring.
 Your provider will also monitor you for signs of skin cancer.

 What foods should I avoid with lichen sclerosus?

 There isn’t a recommended lichen sclerosus diet.
 But some studies show that dietary changes can relieve symptoms.
 Talk to your provider about foods you should avoid and how to make healthy choices.